Why and how we control weeds

 How we decide on weed control methods

-The implementation of our Weed Management Policy is supported by two groups:
+The implementation of this policy is supported by two groups:

 - Weed Management Political Advisory Group, who provide oversight on how the policy is being implemented.